Generating Evidential BEV Maps in Continuous Driving Space: Conclusion

 In this paper, we proposed a novel method to interpret driving environments with observable Gaussian evidential BEV maps.
 These maps interpret the LiDAR sensory data in a back-traceable manner that each prediction is supported by evidences provided by the original observation points.
 Moreover, we designed a probabilistic classification model based on U-Net to generate statistics for this interpretation.
 This model assumes a spatial Gaussian distribution for each voxel of a predefined resolution so that any point in the continuous driving space can draw itself a Dirichlet distribution of the classification based on the evidences drawn from the spatial Gaussian distributions of the neighboring voxels.

-The experiments show that our proposed GevBEV outperforms the baseline of the image-based BEV map by a large margin.
+We test our proposed GevBEV on benchmarks OPV2V and V2V4Real of BEV map interpretation for cooperative perception in simulated and real-world driving scenarios, respectively.
+The experiments show that GevBEV outperforms the baseline of the image-based BEV map by a large margin.
 By analyzing the predictive uncertainty, we also proved that evidential classification can score the classification result in a less overconfident and better-calibrated manner than the deterministic counterpart of the same model.
 Furthermore, the spatial Gaussian distribution assigned to each observable point is also proven beneficial in closing the gaps of sparse point clouds with a controllable range and smoothing the BEV maps.
 By virtue of this spatial distribution, one can draw the Dirichlet classification result for any points in the continuous driving space.
 This probabilistic result can be used to make safer decisions for autonomous driving by its ability to quantify the uncertainty using the measurement evidences.

 Although our model is only applied to the point cloud data of the co-perception scenario in this paper, it is straightforward to be used on other modalities of data sources or scenarios, such as images for co-perception, or satellite images and airborne point clouds in the field of remote sensing.
 We leave these applications for future work.
-Besides, the influence of localization errors in co-perception scenarios should also be studied in future work.